pingcap/tiproxy/README.md

 When a TiDB instance restarts or shuts down, TiProxy migrates backend connections on this instance to other instances.
 In this way, the clients won't be disconnected.

+For more details, please refer to the blog [Achieving Zero-Downtime Upgrades with TiDB](https://www.pingcap.com/blog/achieving-zero-downtime-upgrades-tidb/).

 ### Load Balance

 TiProxy routes new connections to backends based on their scores to keep load balanced.
 The score is basically calculated from the connections on each backend.